-What are the things that we can consider as marital unfaithfulness?
-Any sin that goes against the marriage such as adultery, fornication, abandonment, and actions with the intent to do bodily harm or death to the other spouse.
-In essence, evil, persistent actions that go against the union and the spirit of God.
+What are the things that we can consider as marital unfaithfulness: any sin that goes against the marriage, such as adultery, fornication, abandonment, and actions with the intent to do bodily harm or death to the spouse, are marital unfaithfulness, in essence, evil, persistent activities that go against the union and the spirit of God.
 These are causes for divorce and making oneself holy unto the Lord.
-Remember that the actions and intent must be persistent, and the unbeliever must show by their actions that he or she is not willing to repent.
-Forgiving the sin if the spouse repents genuinely is godly, however, making this determination can be difficult at times, because the lack of communication can lead to misunderstandings, and can result in executing the wrong judgment.
+Remember that the actions and intent must be persistent, and the unbeliever must show by their actions that they are unwilling to repent.
+Forgiving the sin if the spouse repents genuinely is godly; however, making this determination can sometimes be challenging because the lack of communication can lead to misunderstandings and execute the wrong judgment.

-If the unbeliever sincerely repents and struggles to be committed to the relationship, the believer must forgive and helps the unbelieving spouse in the struggle to rid oneself of the sin.
+Suppose the unbeliever sincerely repents and struggles to be committed to the relationship.
+In that case, the believer must forgive and help the unbelieving spouse in the struggle to rid oneself of the sin.
 In summary, the Creator joined us together as husband and wife, and the two became one flesh.
 So we are no longer two, but one.
-Therefore what God has joined together, let no man separates.
+Therefore what God has joined together, let no man separate.
 God creates and joins us together, but Satan comes to break, steal and destroy.
 Divorce is Satan’s method of destroying what God had put together.
-Let the believer abstains from orchestrating divorce thoughts, but if the unbeliever leaves, let him or her do so.
-A believing man or woman is not bounded in such ungodly circumstances.
+Let the believer abstains from orchestrating divorce thoughts, but if the unbeliever leaves, let them do so.
+A believing man or woman is not bound in such ungodly circumstances.